caiolorecchio/caiolorecchio.github.io/content/authors/admin/_index.md

 **I study the impact of information on strategic interactions.**

-**I study how information rationalizes individual behavior and social phenomena.**

 **My research interests include the design of recommender systems, the manipulation of information in crowds, and the transmission of information in markets and elections.**